Welcome to our Reception class page!

 If you would like to get in touch please email us: [email protected]

-We will be looking at these two texts, as well as other fiction and non-fiction books all to do with our topic on Water.
+We will be looking at these two texts, as well as other fiction and non-fiction books all to do with our topic - Light and Dark.

 |